Skip to main content

 Common Career Paths

 A process or improvement analyst can serve many roles in an organization.
-Overall they facilitate process workflow modeling in order to collaborate on process improvements.
-They create process documentation and workflows as well as knowledge articles and self-service guidance for IT services.
-A process or improvement analyst may review information and trends at a company to ensure that they are achieving the desired results and that the services are meeting the agreed upon services’.
+Overall, they facilitate process workflow modeling in order to collaborate on process improvements.
+They create process documentation and workflows as well as knowledge articles and self-service guidance.
+A process or improvement analyst may review information and trends at a company to ensure that they are achieving the desired results and that the services are meeting the agreed upon services.
 They identify issues and risks, as well as bring inconsistencies and problems to the attention of management and then participate in the problem resolution.
-They extract resorts and provide a high level analysis of data for review.
-Most importantly they maintain a complete understanding of all IT policies and procedures and are able to explain them in lay-terms.
+They extract reports and provide a high-level analysis of data for review.
+They also understand policies and procedures and their impact on workflow.

 Project managers are responsible for client engagements from the planning phase through implementation and delivery.
 Project management involves determining the scope of client engagements, allocating resources to implementation teams, and determining effective approaches to work completion.
 Those working in this area must be able to meet deadlines and to interact extensively with clients, developers, and external departments.
 A project manager may also be required to design performance and expense comparisons.
 Above all else, project management is concerned with ensuring accuracy and quality of client deliverables.

-Planning is the forward-looking process of coordinating assets to optimize the delivery of goods, services, and information from supplier to customer, balancing supply and demand.
+Planning and analytics is the forward-looking process of coordinating assets to optimize the delivery of goods, services, and information from supplier to customer, balancing supply and demand.
 Planning is necessary at just about every stage in the supply chain.
-Different planning roles include supply chain planner, demand planner, or inventory planner.
+Different planning roles include supply chain planner, demand planner, or inventory planner, analyst.

 Go Beyond the Classroom